Prayers

-In this article, you'll find 25 powerful prayers to enrich your Christmas dinner.
-Each prayer is paired with a verse to inspire and uplift.
+In this article, you'll find 25 powerful prayers perfect for your Christmas dinner.
+Each prayer is paired with a Bible verse to inspire and uplift.
+These prayers aim to bring peace, gratitude, and joy to your holiday meal.

 25 Prayers For Christmas Dinner